-Ultimate Care Group Limited was the governing body responsible for the services provided at this facility and understood their responsibilities to the Te Tiriti o Waitangi.
-The organisation's mission statement was documented and displayed.
-The service had a current business and a quality and risk management plan.
+Ultimate Care Group Limited is the governing body responsible for the services provided.
+The provider had a current business and quality and risk management plans.
+Quality and risk management systems were in place.
+Meetings were held that included reporting on various clinical indicators, quality and risk issues, and the review of identified trends.

-A facility manager ensured the management of the facility.
 A clinical services manager oversaw the clinical and care services.
-A regional manager (acting) supported the facility manager in their role.
+A regional manager supported the facility manager in their role.

-At the time this audit was undertaken there was a significant national health workforce shortage.
+There were human resource policies that guided practice in relation to recruitment, orientation, and management of staff.
+At the time of audit there was a significant national health workforce shortage.
 Findings in this audit relating to staff shortages should be read in context of this national shortage.